 BLUECROP Crop 151 High bush V. corymbosum 'Bluecrop' Blueberry bushes.
 Needs a cross pollinator to produce fruit but best fruit production comes with all three varieties together.

 BLUEJAY Crop 152 High bush V. corymbosum 'Bluejay' Blueberry bushes.
-If the picture shows our front porch it means I dont have other pictures at this time but we are growing them.
+Monthly pictures of the available plants from the newsletter.
 Needs a cross pollinator to produce fruit but best fruit production comes with all three varieties together.

 BLUERAY Crop 153 High bush V. corymbosum 'Blueray'.
+Monthly pictures of the available plants from the newsletter.
 Needs a cross pollinator to produce fruit but best fruit production comes with all three varieties together.

 NORTHBLUE Crop 209 Half High Vaccinium 'Northblue' Zone 3, 2.5 feet x 3 feet